Typhoon Mangkhut Kills At Least 12 As It Roars Through Philippines Towards Hong Kong

 "The schools will definitely be affected," Balinton said.
 "If these schools or communities don't have enough capacity to immediately repair their school infrastructure or replace the teaching and learning materials, surely the typhoon will cause a long-term impact to children's access to education."

-As it exits the Philippines, typhoon Mangkhut is predicted to hit Hong Kong on Sunday.

-The city is bracing for its impact: Many businesses and homes are shuttered, nuclear power plants in the storm's path are "in combat readiness" and hundreds of flights from the Hong Kong International Airport have been cancelled, according to the South China Morning Post.
+Now, Hong Kong is bracing for the storm's impact: Many businesses and homes are shuttered, nuclear power plants in the storm's path are "in combat readiness" and hundreds of flights from the Hong Kong International Airport have been cancelled, according to the South China Morning Post.
 The Post also reports Hong Kong's Civil Aid Service has deployed staff to "help residents take precautions" and appeal to those in the most risky areas to evacuate.